briatte/computing/05-web-browsers/web-browsers.md

 Your browser works with tabs, which you can easily navigate through keyboard shortcuts.
 Pinning some of your browser tabs will help organising your work, and saving large collections of opened tabs helps save memory and segment your Web sessions into shorter periods.

-Two recommendable extensions to handle tabs are
+Two recommendable extensions to handle tabs are:

-- [OneTab][onetab], to save all opened browser tabs for later use
+- [OneTab][onetab], to save all opened browser tabs for later use.
-- [Tab Pinner][tab-pinner], to pin or unpin a tab via a keyboard shortcut
+- [Tab Pinner][tab-pinner], to pin or unpin a tab via a keyboard shortcut.

 [onetab]: https://www.one-tab.com/
 [tab-pinner]: https://chrome.google.com/webstore/detail/tab-pinner-keyboard-short/mbcjcnomlakhkechnbhmfjhnnllpbmlh